CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/_index.md

 ## NVIDIA Air

-NVIDIA Air helps customers and partners to simulate any network topology supported by NVIDIA to be created as a Digital TWIN.
-You can find blogs , documentation and API guide of this platform in the corresponding links.

-The topologies (for each use case) in this document have been created using NVIDIA AIR Infrastructure Simulation Platform and could be ported/moved onto real NVIDIA switches when required hardware and software (Cumulus Linux 5.4.0 and above) installed.
+NVIDIA Air is a cloud hosted, network simulation platform that behaves exactly like a real world production environment.
+The topologies in this document were created with NVIDIA Air running Cumulus Linux 5.4.0.